dairycultist/BotChip/README.md

 arduino emulator https://wokwi.com/arduino

-default hardware spec is a chip that has an arduino processor, a tiny screen (that displays eyes when idle, and text when speaking), a camera, and a microphone (but no physical eyes or speaker or anything, but does have an I/O port)
+default hardware spec is a "system on a chip" that has an arduino processor, a tiny screen (that displays eyes when idle, and text when speaking), a camera, and a microphone (but no physical eyes or speaker or anything, but does have an I/O interface for auxilliaries)

 what if I made an open source robo with hardware and AI software interacting with an abstraction layer for behaviours like eye-tracking and such